 Pricing is fairly similar in major metropolitan areas across the country.

-Make sure to stay tuned through the end of the video where I will introduce a new tool developed by Nanny Parent Connection, this tool will help you to determine the appropriate pay range for the nanny position with your family.
+Be sure to read through to the end, where we introduce a new tool developed by Nanny Parent Connection.
+This tool will help you to determine the appropriate pay range for the nanny position with your family.

 Getting the wage range right for the nanny position that you are offering is really important.
 If you are advertising a nanny position for your family and you are not offering market rates, it’s going to be really hard to find candidates of the caliber that you’re looking for who are interested in your position.

-Again, please keep in mind that these price ranges I’m about to discuss are going to be accurate for any major metropolitan area, and they will be lower if you are outside of a major metropolitan area.
+Again, please keep in mind that the price ranges below are going to be accurate for any major metropolitan area, and they will be lower if you are outside of a major metropolitan area.

 Let’s start with the number of children being cared for as the baseline starting point: